Possible Realization of Topological Crystalline Superconductivity with Time-Reversal Symmetry in UTe2: Effective model

-In the superconducting state, the gap functions are given by Eqs.~(\ref{eq:BCSgap}) and (\ref{eq:dmat}) as discussed in Sec,~II.
-In numerical calculations for surface states presented in the next sections, to simplify the analysis, we consider only inter-orbital pairing states which consist of orbital-triplet and orbital-singlet pairings,
+In the superconducting state, the gap functions are given by Eqs.~(\ref{eq:BCSgap}) and (\ref{eq:dmat}) as discussed in Sec.~II.
+In numerical calculations for surface states presented in the next sections, to simplify the analysis we consider only interorbital pairing states which consist of orbital-triplet and orbital-singlet pairings,

-In fact, we have examined that the inclusion of intra-orbital pairing states does not change the qualitative features of the results (see Appendix).
+In fact, we have examined that the inclusion of intraorbital pairing states does not change the qualitative features of the results (see Appendix).

-We, here, comment on the gap-node structure.
-In the case of cylindrical Fermi surfaces shown in FIG.~\ref{fig:ute2} (b), the $A_u$ and $B_{1u}$ states are fully gapped, while the $B_{2u}$ and $B_{3u}$ states are Dirac superconducting states with point nodes.
-In this paper, we call both fully gapped superconductors and nodal superconductors with surface MZMs protected by crystalline symmetry topological crystalline superconductors.
+We now comment on the gap-node structure. {In the case of cylindrical Fermi surfaces shown in Fig.~\ref{fig:ute2}(c), the $A_u$ and $B_{1u}$ states are fully gapped while the $B_{2u}$ and $B_{3u}$ states are Dirac superconducting states with point nodes on the lines $k_a = 0,~k_c=0$ and $k_b = 0,~k_c=0$ respectively.
+Note that these point nodes are protected by two fold rotational symmetry.} In this paper we call both fully gapped superconductors and nodal superconductors with surface MZMs protected by crystalline symmetry topological crystalline superconductors.